Schmitzi/minishell/README.md

 You can then use the shell like a regular terminal to execute commands, manage files, and more.
 Requirements

-    C Language: The project is written in C.
+- C Language: The project is written in C.
-    Makefile: Provided for easy compilation.
+- Makefile: Provided for easy compilation.
-    Unix-like Operating System: Developed and tested on Linux/Unix environments.
+- Unix-like Operating System: Developed and tested on Linux/Unix environments.

-Project Structure

-    src/: Contains all the source files for the shell implementation. include/: Contains header files.
-    Makefile: Automates the compilation process.
-    README.md: This file.

 Learning Outcomes

 Through this project, I've gained a deeper understanding of:

-    Process creation and management.
+- Process creation and management.
-    Signal handling in Unix.
+- Signal handling in Unix.
-    Command parsing and execution flow.
+- Command parsing and execution flow.
-    Implementing a user-space program that interacts directly with the OS.
+- Implementing a user-space program that interacts directly with the OS.

 Contributors